dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 The unqualified `isEven` of `isOdd` resolves lexically to the `isEvent` getter above it, so it is equivalent to `MyUnaryNumber(this).isEven`,  even if there are other extensions in scope which define an `isEven` on `List<Object>`.

+An unqualified identifier `id` which is not declared in the lexical scope at all, is considered equivalent to `this.id` as usual.
+It is subject to extension if `id` is not declared by the static type of `this`.

 Even though you can access `this`, you cannot use `super` inside an extension method.

 ### Member Conflict Resolution